remp2020/remp/Beam/README.md

         tags: [String, String, String], // optional, any tags associated with the article
         elementFn: Function // callback returning DOM element containing article content },

+    // optional, tracking of impressions of selected items within single page
+    // "impression" is counted when given item/element is visible on a page for given minimal amount of time
+    // impressions tracking works for dynamically added elements too
+    // this feature is useful e.g. for tracking seen article titles on index page
+    impressions: {
+      enabled: Boolean, // required
+      itemMinVisibleDuration: Number, // optional, number of milliseconds required for items to be counted as seen (by default 2000 ms)
+      watched: [ // required, list of specific configurations for impression tracking {
+          type: String, // required, type under which items are being tracked (e.g. "article").
+This can be arbitrary string, it's used for labeling of stored data.
+          block: String, // required, block under which items are being tracked (e.g. "main-feed" or "sidebar").
+This can be arbitrary string, it's used for labeling of stored data.
+          itemsQuerySelector: String, // required, JS selector of single item/element, (e.g. '.article')

+          containerQuerySelector: String, // optional, JS selector of container where items are stored.
+This is used for detection of dynamically added items.
+It's recommended to specify this, because it makes detection more efficient (otherwise whole document is being watched).
+          itemElementIdFn: Function, // optional, function to return item unique id - by default element ID, is used  ('el => el.id')
+          itemMinVisibleDuration: Number, // optional, overriding main 'itemMinVisibleDuration' for specific element },
+        // more configuration blocks can be specified here...
+      ],
+    },

     // required, Tracker API specific options
     tracker: {